RoomTempratureWater/Kansei/README.md

 the client id and redirect uri should be changed in the params field in the ```login.html``` file in ```app/templates```.

+### Huggingface
+the models required for the summarizing and question generating are on Huggingface and you will need a api key to accesss it, you have to update your key in the environments variables mentioned below.

 ### Python
 Change